-How are You Learning to Play the Piano?
+How Are You Learning to Play the Piano?

 This is also an important factor and will determine the pace of your learning.
-If you are learning on your own by watching tutorials on the internet and especially on YouTube, yes that can help you a little but can also waste a lot of your time in finding the right tutorials and person who himself is an expert in this.
+If you are learning on your own by watching tutorials on the internet and especially on YouTube, yes that can help you a little but can also waste a lot of your time finding the right tutorials and a person who himself is an expert in this.
 What happens is a lot of people post videos on YouTube and you don’t know how professional they are or how well they know the skill.
-Beginners also post their videos on YouTube and how can they teach you when they themselves don’t know to play piano properly.
+Beginners also post their videos on YouTube and how can they teach you when they themselves don’t know to play the piano properly.
 So, do you have any filter to filter out that kind of stuff?
 Big NO!

 The other thing is lack of direction because there is no certain plan of action and many times you feel lost as you don’t know what to do next because there is no certain plan or way forward.

 I suggest you should learn from a teacher or instructor who will guide you in the right way and with this, your progress will be much faster than learning by watching tutorials online.
 Moreover, these days you can also find some good piano learning courses online which start from the very basics and teaches you to step by step in a very effective manner.
 One good course is robin hall piano for all.
 You can also check the program review.
 Users of this course are highly rating the course and they are highly appreciating the efforts of Robin Hall in making such a nice and valuable course.